-Smoking damages cells throughout the body, but especially those lining the lungs and airways.
+Smoking damages cells throughout the body, especially those lining the lungs and airways.
 This leads to inflammation and scarring, making breathing more difficult.
 Smoking also increases the risk of heart attack and stroke.
 Cigarette smoke contains hundreds of harmful substances, some of them carcinogens.

 Get regular exercise

 Exercise improves circulation, boosts metabolism, strengthens muscles, and burns off excess energy.
 Exercise also reduces stress levels and promotes relaxation.
 Regular physical activity can lower cholesterol levels and increase insulin sensitivity.
 However, make sure not to overdo it.
-Excessive amounts of strenuous exercise can actually harm your liver.
+Excessive amounts of strenuous exercise can harm your liver.
 Moderate aerobic activities, strength training, yoga, swimming, dancing, cycling, and weight lifting promote good health.